brendan-jefferis/comp/README.md

 ###Features
 - Virtual dom diffing (using [set-dom](https://www.npmjs.com/package/set-dom))
-- Write declarative views with ES6 template strings
+- Write declarative views with ES6 template strings (or regular ES5 string concatenation)
 - Built-in event delegation
-- Lightweight and not overly opinionated
 - Easy to learn, with very few proprietary concepts to remember
 - Designed to promote an easy future refactor job to migrate your JavaScript code to Elm or something Elm-like.